HL7/fetal_records/input/pagecontent/use-case1-medication-request.md

 >
 >**Prostoglandin E infusion** 0.01 mg/kg/min was ordered based on a dosing weight of 3kg to be initiated just after birth following umbilical line placement.

 What this use case addresses: medication ordering prior to delivery, assigning a condition to a fetus prior to birth,  assigning gestation specific observation.
 The issue here is how to make clear that the medication request is meant to suppress high blood pressure of the child immediately after it is born and not the mother.
-The child does not have a medical record yet, but the medication request has to be prepared before or during labor and administered to the child immediately after birth, The medication administration might have to be recorded.

 ##### Roles & systems
 Order placer: ordering care provider.
 The order placing system is usually an EHR from the obstetrician.